+NOTE 1: If the server does not select VFL clients for all features, it can internally store information about the features considered when deriving the analytics results together with a timestamp to identify the analytics results, to enable to subsequently trace the origin of analytics results and to interpret possible feedback on analytics accuracy.

-VFL server NWDAF sends a VFL Inference request/subscription to the VFL clients including the Target of VFL inference = e.g. UE IDs, VFL correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used and optionlly VFL inference filter.
+VFL server NWDAF or trusted AF sends a VFL Inference request/subscription to the VFL clients including the Target of VFL inference = e.g. UE IDs, VFL correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used and optionally VFL inference filter.